 Finally, it’s not just the friendships among residents that creates a pull to where they live.
 Feeling connected to places that are nearby the community also bond renters to their home.

-Encourage residents to visit nearby businesses.
+An additional resident retention idea that helps build community is to encourage residents to visit nearby businesses.
 This can easily be done by using your community app if you have one.
 For instance, in Zego™ Mobile Doorman, the marketplace feature showcases exclusive resident discounts to businesses near your community.
 Getting perks because they are a community member adds value to their living experience.

 Resident retention idea #2: Enhance communication with residents

-For some, communication may seem like it’s not seem like a relevant resident retention idea.
+For some, communication may seem like it’s not a relevant resident retention idea.
 But the truth is that good communication between residents and on-site teams plays a major role in someone’s decision to renew.
 NMHC found that 31% of residents don’t renew because they want better apartment management.
 And communication falls into this bucket.

 Residents have high expectations about how property managers communicate.
 When they need to reach out to on-site teams, they want easy ways to get in contact with someone.
 And, they want a fast response through their preferred channel.